 Cupping & Gua Sha techniques in the treatment of Myofascial Syndromes

-Needle & non-needle & the applications throughout the course.
+Needle & non-needle techniques will be applied throughout the course.

 Friday: 8:00 AM to 6:00 PM

 Parker University (Chiropractic College)

 Eastern Medicine Institute Contact Number: 214.881.5922